Anxiety Treatment

 Social Anxiety Disorder

-Around 12.1% of American adults experience this type of anxiety disorder at some point in their lifetime.
-Over a third of individuals with social anxiety disorder wait years (even over a decade) before they seek help.
+Approximately 12.1% of American adults experience this type of anxiety disorder at some point in their lives.
+Unfortunately, over a third of individuals with social anxiety disorder wait years — sometimes more than a decade — before seeking help.

 Obsessive Compulsive Disorder (OCD)